andreamoleri/DataArchitecture/Relazione.md

   { date: 0, "address.zip": 0 }  # This is the projection document
 )

-# Return all restaurant inspections - business name and result fields only
+# Return all swimming pools inspections - business name and result fields only
 db.inspections.find(
-  { sector: "Restaurant - 818" },
+  { sector: "Swimming Pools" },
   { business_name: 1, result: 1, _id: 0 }  # This is the projection document
 )
 ```